freqtrade/freqtrade/docs/docker_quickstart.md

 !!!
 Note "`docker-compose run --rm`"
     Including `--rm` will remove the container after completion, and is highly recommended for all modes except trading mode (running with `freqtrade trade` command).

+???
+Note "Using docker without docker-compose"
-!!!
-Note that "`docker-compose run --rm`" will require a compose file to be provided.
+    "`docker-compose run --rm`" will require a compose file to be provided.
     Some freqtrade commands that don't require authentication such as `list-pairs` can be run with "`docker run --rm`" instead.
     For example `docker run --rm freqtradeorg/freqtrade:stable list-pairs --exchange binance --quote BTC --print-json`.
     This can be useful for fetching exchange information to add to your `config.json` without affecting your running containers.

 #### Example: Download data with docker-compose